 At 08:00, depart Kuching for a 45-minute drive to Bako Fishing Village.
 Continue by motorised boat for a 30-minute cruise along the beautiful coast to reach Bako National Park for an overnight stay.

-Explore the rainforest on a variety of walking trails from mighty 80-metre dipterocarps to dense mangrove forest.
+Explore the rainforest on a variety of walking trails from mighty 80-metre dipterocarp to dense mangrove forest.
 For bird enthusiasts, Bako is the home to many species such as the rufous-backed kingfisher, stork-billed kingfisher, red-crowned barbet, white-bellied woodpecker and many more.
-During low tide, observe the mudskippers and blue-fiddler crabs coming out from their hideout for feeding on the beaches.
+During low tide, observe the mudskippers and blue-fiddler crabs coming out from their hideout to feed on the beaches.
 Check into the accommodation and enjoy some time at leisure or discuss with the guide the options for the rest of the day.

 Dinner at leisure.

 This evening, take a nocturnal jungle walk with a national park guide to explore the sounds of the night.
-This is a very different experience to the day as the jungle comes alive with an array of insects, reptiles and birds.
+This is a very different experience from the day, as the jungle comes alive at night with an array of insects, reptiles, and birds.

-Please note: This tour is not available during December-February due to rough seas.
+Note: This tour is unavailable from December - February due to rough seas.

-Accommodation is basic and clean – National Park Lodge - bring toiletries as none are provided.
-It is recommended to pack a small bag for the overnight stay in Bako.
-Main luggage can be left at the hotel in Kuching.
+Accommodation provided is basic and clean.
+For the overnight stay at the National Park Lodge in Bako, please pack a small bag and bring your toiletries, as none are provided.
+Main luggage can be left at your hotel in Kuching.

 Overnight in Bako National Park.